-Santiago’s array of ethnic associations are ensuring the survival Mapuche culture and de-invisibilising those who have made the city their home, writes Dana Brablec (University of Cambridge).
+Santiago’s array of ethnic associations ensure survival of Mapuche culture and de-invisibilise those who call the city home, writes Dana Brablec (University of Cambridge).

 The Mapuche living in Santiago de Chile are seeking spaces in which to revive, create, and exercise their endangered identity.
 Since these collectives received legal recognition via the post-authoritarian Indigenous Law in 1993, ethnic-based voluntary associations have been established, joined, and run with renewed vigour by rural Mapuche migrants and their descendants.